-The 2014 Research Excellence Framework (REF) was conducted by the official body for assessing the quality of research in UK higher education institutions; the next such exercise is due for publication in 2021.
+The 2021 Research Excellence Framework (REF) was conducted by the official body for assessing the quality of research in UK higher education institutions.

 Durham is one of the UK's leading centres for astronomical research with world-class groups working in a wide range of fields covering the observational, theoretical and instrumentation aspects of astronomy.
 There are 28 academic staff across the combined astronomy groups, with over 100 postdocs, postgraduate students and support and technical staff involved in astronomy research.

 The Durham Quantum Light and Matter (QLM) research section encompasses several research groups sharing a common interest in the study of the quantum properties of atoms, molecules and solids and their interactions with light.
 Our work aims to advance our fundamental understanding of quantum light and matter, whilst exploring a broad range of applications in quantum science, metrology and quantum technologies.

 The CfAI’s vision is to undertake a world-leading programme of education and research with international impact, based on the development of novel instrumentation and cutting edge technologies with applications across a range of strategically important scientific areas of benefit to modern society.

 Members of CfAI are directly involved in two Covid-19 related projects.
 In one project the precision optics facility is being re-opened to machine mould tools for infrared lenses for integration into a novel thermal imaging system.
 The second project is using an imaging system, designed within CfAI, to view with cellular resolution inside the lung using a micro-fibre optic endoscope.
 This is a collaborative project involving Durham, Bath, Herriot Watt, Dundee Universities, and led by Edinburgh University.

 Find out more